 - If you cannot compile, please report which compiler you are using and the version.

 - Content of the input files which comprise the MWE

 - Comment explaining whether the MWE should compile or not; if yes, whether or not is should run until the assertion.

-- What you expected to happen and what you actually get.
-If you know the LRM well enough, please specify the paragraph which might be not well implemented.
+- What you expect to happen and what you actually get.
+If you know the LRM well enough, please specify which paragraph might not be implemented well.